worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

 We will need a browser-based web3 wallet to interact with the Replit testnet and our deployed contracts.
 MetaMask is a popular and feature-rich wallet implemented as a WebExtension.
 You can install it from [MetaMask's download page](https://metamask.io/download.html).
 Make sure you're using a supported browser -- either Chrome, Firefox, Brave or Edge.

 Once you've installed MetaMask, follow the prompts to create a wallet and sign in.
-MetaMask will give you a *secret recovery phrase*, comprised of 12 words -- this is your wallet's private key, and must be kept safe and secret.
+MetaMask will give you a 12-word *secret recovery phrase* -- this is your wallet's private key, and must be kept safe and secret.
 If you lose this phrase, you will not be able to access your wallet, and if someone else finds it, they will.

 If you're already using MetaMask, we recommend creating a new account for testing with Replit.
 You can do this from the account menu, which appears when you click on the account avatar in the top right corner of MetaMask interface.